DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/manipulate-report-elements/reuse-report-controls.md

 ![](../../../../../images/eurd-win-use-controls-from-report-gallery.png)

 A template stores various settings related to its controls, such as binding information and appearance options.
-All these settings are restored after adding controls to a report.
+All these settings are restored after you add controls to a report.